 The annual War of Roses events include empathy training, disabilities races and the capstone event, a talent show in Purdue’s Loeb Playhouse.
 Most of the Purdue sororities participate alongside chapter members each spring.

-Pi Kappa Phi crowned its 2022 Rose Queen at the conclusion of the annual War of Roses competition on Feb.
-25 – Kassie Orander from Sigma Kappa.
+Pi Kappa Phi crowns its Rose Queen at the conclusion of the annual War of Roses competition.

-The Annual War of Roses competition started with a dodgeball competition on Feb.
-19, followed by a Best Buddies/Arc of Tippecanoe games night.
-Then on Feb.
-23 was trivia competition and the Feb.
-25 talent show.
+The Annual War of Roses competition starts with a dodgeball competition, followed by sheet sign competition and an event with people with special needs.
+Then the chapter members host a trivia competition and finally a talent show.
 Competitors earn points toward the championship from participation in the various events, t-shirt and ticket sales, fund-raising and sheet sign competition.

 The Partnership